da99/Chef_Solo_Nodes/README.md

 [knife-solo](https://github.com/matschaffer/knife-solo).

 **Errors:** If the file is not found, they print **xx.xx.xx.xx** to standard output and exit 1.
-Unknown errors (e.g. synatax/logic errors) are printed to standard error.
+Unexpected, unplanned errors are printed to standard error.

 Usage: IP, IP --no-user